 Ever wonder what makes up a traditional British Christmas?
 Everyone has their own special Christmas traditions – here are some of ours!
 If you live in North America, you may enjoy this juxtaposition of different ways to celebrate.

-NB – This blog post was originally written in 2013, back when we enjoyed one of our last Christmas celebrations with my late in-laws.
-I updated this blog post in 2024.
+Updated October 2025 – This blog post was originally written in 2013, back when we enjoyed one of our last Christmas celebrations with my late in-laws.
+Sadly, my sister-in-law also passed away this year (2025).
 Our Christmas traditions have evolved since they passed away, but this article will give you an idea of some of the differences between North American and British Christmas celebrations.

 When I moved to England over thirty years ago I was surprised by how different the Christmas celebrations could be.
 To start with, Christmas lunch was, well, lunch – not dinner at about 5pm as I was used to.
 Oh, and we set fire to the dessert, but more about that later.